zopefoundation/zope.app.apidoc/src/zope/app/apidoc/utilities.rst

 Next we test whether the signature is correctly determined for class methods.
-Note that the `self` argument is removed from the signature, since it is not essential for documentation (this only happens on Python 2 when we pass an "unbound method"; Python 3 doesn't have such a concept, so we always pass bound methods).
+Note that the `self` argument is removed from the signature, since it is not essential for documentation; this happens by default on Python 2 for unbound methods, but since Python 3 doesn't have such a concept we have to explicitly ask for that behaviour:

 We start out with a simple positional argument:

   >>> class Klass(object):
   ...     def func(self, attr):
   ...         pass
+  >>> utilities.getFunctionSignature(Klass.func, ignore_self=True)
+  '(attr)'
   >>> utilities.getFunctionSignature(Klass().func)
   '(attr)'